-- 16. The Committee found labour organised in Unions in Karachi only.
+16. The Committee found labour organised in Unions in Karachi only.
 It could not therefore agree that representation of labour through Unions was for the present an adequate representation of labour throughout the Province of Sind.
 It decided therefore that the Labour Constituency should be a mixed constituency of organised and unorganised labour.
-With a view to making the constituency representative of labour throughout the Province and at the same time to keep the area of the constituency and the number of the electorate within reasonable bounds, it has recommended that there be included in the Labour Constituency- - (1) all duly registered Trade Unions within the Province whose members (men as well as women) should be enrolled upon the general electoral roll for the constituency subject to such restrictions as would prevent the formation and inclusion of bogus unions within the constituency and the enrolment of members within a union merely to increase the number of its votes; and - (2) all adult manual workers (men as well as women) of- - (a) factories in Sind registered under the Indian Factories Act; - (b) industrial concerns of public utility, such as Tramways, Electric Light and Gas and Water-Works; and - (c) local bodies, such as the Port Trust, the Municipalities and the Local Boards. - 17.
-It has been recommended by the Committee that for the present any person qualified to stand for election in any of the constituencies within the Province, should be allowed to be elected to represent the Labour Constituency.
+With a view to making the constituency representative of labour throughout the Province and at the same time to keep the area of the constituency and the number of the electorate within reasonable bounds, it has recommended that there be included in the Labour Constituency-

+(1) all duly registered.
+Trade Unions within the Province whose members (men as well as women) should be enrolled upon the general electoral roll for the constituency subject to such restrictions as would prevent the formation and inclusion of bogus unions within the constituency and the enrolment of members within a union merely to increase the number of its votes; and

+(2) all adult manual workers (men as well as women) of-

+- (a) factories in Sind registered under the Indian Factories Act : - (b) industrial concerns of public utility, such as Tramways, Electric Light and Gas and Water-Works; and - (c) local bodies, such as the Port Trust, the Municipalities and the Local Boards.

+17. It has been recommended by the Committee that for the present any person qualified to stand for election in any of the constituencies within the Province, should be allowed to be elected to represent the Labour Constituency.

-- 18. Of the two seats assigned to Commerce and Industry, the Committee has allotted one seat to the Karachi Chamber of Commerce and the other to the Indian Commerce and Industry.
-The Committee has suggested that the constituency other than the Karachi Chamber of Commerce should be called the Sind Commerce Constituency. - 19.
-It has been proposed by the Committee that it should be prescribed that a person would be entitled to vote for the Sind Commerce Constituency if he- - (a) is a member of a Commercial Association whose rules are approved by Government whether such Association be in Karachi or in the Commercial centres of Hyderabad, Sukkur, Larkana, Shikarpur and Rohri, or in the remaining district headquarter towns; or - (b) is an owner of a registered factory under the Factories Act; or - (c) is a joint stock company registered under the Companies Act;
+18. Of the two seats assigned to Commerce and Industry, the Committee has allotted one seat to the Karachi Chamber of Commerce and the other to the Indian Commerce and Industry.
+The Committee has suggested that the constituency other than the Karachi Chamber of Commerce should be called the Sind Commerce Constituency.

+19. It has been proposed by the Committee that it should be prescribed that a person would be entitled to vote for the Sind Commerce Constituency if he-

-provided such member, owner or joint stock company has paid income-tax on an income of not less than Rs.
+(a) is a member of a Commercial Association whose rules are approved by Government whether such Association be in Karachi or in the Commercial centres of Hyderabad, Sukkur, Larkana, Shikarpur and Rohri, or in the remaining district headquarter towns; or provided such member, owner or joint stock company has paid income-tax on an income of not less than Rs.
 10,000 for any one year in any of the three years previous to the election.